 Nursing home abuse – When an elderly resident of a nursing home dies due to negligence on the part of the facility or its staff members, it may be considered wrongful death.
 Nursing home abuse and neglect can cause slip and fall accidents, bedsores, malnutrition and dehydration, and physical abuse, all of which can lead to the wrongful death of a nursing home resident.

 Premises Liability – All property owners have a legal duty to keep their property safe.
-If an owner or manager fails to maintain the premises or warn visitors of a hazardous condition and someone sustains fatal injuries as a result, the owner or manager may be held liable for his or her negligence.
-Premises liability issues commonly involved in wrongful death claims include swimming pool accidents, slip and falls accidents, inadequate security, and stairs, deck, and balcony accidents.
+If an owner or manager fails to maintain the premises or warn visitors of a hazardous condition and someone sustains fatal injuries, the owner or manager may be held liable for his or her negligence.
+Premises liability issues commonly involved in wrongful death claims include swimming pool accidents, slip, and fall accidents, inadequate security, and stairs, deck, and balcony accidents.

 Compensation in a Wrongful Death Claim